gVguy/vue-color-input/README.md

 ```
 Notice how strings contain percent-based values, and object 0-1 floats.

->Note that name & hex formats dont support alpha channel.
+>Note that name & hex formats don't support alpha channel.
 Specifying either of them as target format will prevent vue-color-input from falling back to rgba.
 Instead, it will disable alpha slider and always return full opacity color.
 >If this is not the behavior that you want, and you'd rather it fall back to rgba to support alpha, you should not specify the format.

 ### Type